-Most travellers are always on a lookout for the next big destination.
+Most travellers are always on the lookout for the next big destination.
 There are numerous lists of the “most underrated countries” along with the “best places to visit” that make the rounds each year.
 While these lists offer inspiration to many planning their getaways, they often create a somewhat skewed perception of a place.
-That in turn creates an expectation of what that destination will be like, which isn’t always what it is.
+In turn, that creates an expectation of what that destination will be like, which isn’t always what it is.
+Enter travel disappointment.

 So, what makes a country underrated?
 For one, not a lot of people tend to go there as these countries tend not to be on the radar of your average tourist.
 There are many reasons for that, from conflict and war to economic challenges.
-Not all these countries have the infrastructure in place to support tourism nor do they make tourism easy and accessible to outsiders.
+Not all these countries have the infrastructure to support tourism, nor do they make tourism easy and accessible to outsiders.

-Onerous and expensive visa processes, lack of tourist amenities and lack of security (perceived or real) are often the reason visitors choose to go elsewhere on their holidays.
+Onerous and expensive visa processes, lack of tourist amenities and lack of security (perceived or real) are often why visitors choose to go elsewhere on their holidays.
 Quite often, countries on this list also have complicated pasts due to political struggles, human rights issues and everything in between.
 All these elements sometimes contribute to one’s travel disappointment.

 So why would anyone want to go there?

 Pros and cons of underrated destinations